sirisian/ecmascript-types/higherkindedtypes.md

 ## Defaults, and where the parameter goes

 A higher-kinded parameter may carry a default like any other, and doing so decides where it sits in the list.
-The wrapper is the *least* interesting parameter at most use sites — almost every annotation wants the synchronous form — so it goes **last** and defaults to ```Identity```:
+The wrapper is the *least* interesting parameter at most use sites â€” almost every annotation wants the synchronous form â€” so it goes **last** and defaults to ```Identity```:

 ```js
 interface Iterator<T, R = void, N = void, W<_> = Identity> {